Tenney Mountain Ski Resort

 Tenney Mountain Ski Resort is a ski area in Plymouth, New Hampshire, located on Tenney Mountain.
 It closed in 2010 after operating for 45 years, but reopened for ski operations in March 2018.
-It closed as part of the pandemic lockdown in March 2020 and did not operate in the 2020-2021 or 2021-22 seasons, while allowing backcountry access.
+It closed due to the COVID-19 pandemic in March 2020 and did not operate during the 2020–21 or 2021–22 seasons, while allowing backcountry access.
 It reopened in February 2023.

 History

 The first trails at the mountain were cut in 1959, and until 1964 operated only T-bar lifts.
 In 1964, the area constructed a new Stadeli double chair, which made Tenney Mountain the largest ski area in the region.
 This lift was dubbed the "Hornet Double," and began operation on January 10, 1965, along with five new trails that it serviced.
 In 1970, a second double chair was constructed, built by Heron-Poma.
 This lift was replaced in 1987 by a Borvig triple chair, called the "Eclipse."
 This was planned to be followed by a second triple, extending from mid-mountain to a higher summit than the Hornet Double served.
 Due to a weak real estate market during this time, however, the lift was never constructed, although trails were cut.
 Tenney was purchased shortly after by Bill Krikorian, who renamed the area "Lookout".
 It was later closed for part of the 1990s, and subsequently reopened under the name of Tenney Mountain.

 In 2002, the ski area was purchased once again; the new owners announced a $1 million investment in a new snowmaking system, called SnowMagic.
 The system was designed to enable snowmaking operations to continue year-round, but revenue didn't cover the cost and in 2004 year-round snowmaking operations were shut down.

 The area did not open for the 2010/2011 ski season due to financial issues including $200,000 in unpaid taxes.
 On December 15, 2010, Tenney was sold to Iroquois Capital, an investment firm from New York City.
 The purchasing price was $500,000, and Iroquois also bought 425 acre of land near the ski area.